popgendad/libpbwt/README.md

 ```

 The `pbwt_find_match` is algorithm 3 of Durbin (2014).
 It finds all matches that are longer than `minlen`
-in a pbwt matrix and stores them in an interval tree pointed to by `b->match`.
+cM in a pbwt matrix and stores them in an interval tree pointed to by `b->match`.

 #### pbwt_find_query_match()